Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Model and learning algorithm

-where $t$ is the number of steps of the Langevin sampling, ${\cal E}$ is standard Gaussian noise added to prevent the chain from becoming trapped in local modes, and $\delta$ is the step size of Langevin dynamics.
-The log of the joint density in Eq.(\ref{eq:Langevin}) can be evaluated by
+where $\tau$ is the number of steps in the Langevin sampling, ${\cal E}_{\tau}^a$, ${\cal E}_{\tau}^g$ are independent standard Gaussian noise to prevent the sampling from being trapped in local modes, and $\delta$ is the step size.
+The complete-data log-likelihood can be evaluated by

-where $F$ and $\sigma$ are defined in Eq.(\ref{eq:wholemodel}), and both $C_1$ and $C_2$ are constants.
-It can be shown that, given sufficient transition steps, the $Z^a$ and $Z^g$ obtained from this procedure follow their joint posterior distribution.
+where $C_1$ and $C_2$ are normalizing constants.
+It can be shown that, given sufficient sampling steps, the sampled $Z^a$ and $Z^g$ follow their joint posterior distribution.

-Obtaining independent samples of the posterior density in each training iteration is infeasible due to the high computational cost of the MCMC updates.
-In this paper, the MCMC transitions of both $Z^a$ and $Z^g$ start from the updated latent vectors from the previous learning iteration.
-The persistent updating results in a chain that is long enough to sample from the posterior distribution, and the warm initialization vastly reduces the computational burden of the MCMC updates.
-The convergence of stochastic gradient descent based on persistent MCMC has been studied by \cite{younes1999convergence}.
+Obtaining fair samples from the posterior distribution by MCMC is highly computational consuming.
+In this paper, we run persistent sampling chains.
+That is, the MCMC sampling at each iteration starts from the sampled $Z^a$ and $Z^g$ in the previous iteration.
+The persistent update results in a chain that is long enough to sample from the posterior distribution, and vastly reduces the computational burden of the MCMC sampling.
+The convergence of stochastic gradient descent based on persistent MCMC has been studied in \cite{younes1999convergence}.

-For each training example $X_i$, we run the Langevin dynamics in Eq.(\ref{eq:Langevin}) to get the corresponding posterior sample $Z_i^a$ and $Z_i^g$.
-The sample is then used for gradient computation in Eq.(\ref{eq:expectposterior}).
-More precisely, the parameter $\theta$ is learned through Monte Carlo approximation:
+For each training example $X_i$, we run the Langevin dynamics following Eq.(\ref{eq:Langevin}) to get the corresponding posterior samples $Z_i^a$ and $Z_i^g$.
+The samples are then used for computing the gradients over parameters as shown in Eq.(\ref{eq:expectposterior}).
+More precisely, the gradient of log-likelihood over $\theta$ is estimated by Monte Carlo approximation:

-The whole algorithm iterates through two steps: (1) inferential step which infers the latent vectors through Langevin dynamics, and (2) learning step which learns the network parameters $\theta$ by stochastic gradient descent.
+The whole algorithm iterates through two steps: (1) inferential step which infers the latent vectors by Langevin dynamics, and (2) learning step which learns the network parameters $\theta$ by stochastic gradient descent.
 Gradient computations in both steps are powered by back-propagation.
-Algorithm 1 describes the details of the learning and inference algorithm.
+Algorithm $\ref{alg:1}$ describes the details of the learning and inference algorithm.